 Communicate clearly and consistently to ensure that the team is functioning smoothly.
 There is no ‘one size fits it all’ formula; people – even when they are part of the same team, are different – so it’s up to you and your team to try different forms of communication and apply what works best for you and the startup.

-There is no need to exaggerate team meetings, but if you are in the position of team manager, you can arrange weekly meetings or 1:1 meetings with each team member and an early week meeting with the whole team.
+There is no need to exaggerate with team meetings, but if you are in the position of team manager, you can arrange weekly meetings, or 1:1 meetings with each team member and an early week meeting with the whole team.

 Startup culture and team spirit